 It is usually best to let the topic come up naturally in conversation.
 That way, it will seem less like a bombshell and more like any other development in your life.
 For example, you could say, "Just so you know, my doctor called me yesterday with some test results, and said I have the virus that causes genital herpes."

-If you've never slept with the person before, it's not impolite to ask if he or she has any sexually transmitted diseases.
+If you've never slept with the person before, it's not impolite to ask if they have any sexually transmitted diseases.
 You could start the conversation by being the first one to ask.
-It's possible that he or she might start giving you the same herpes information you had been preparing to give.
+It's possible that they might start giving you the same herpes information you had been preparing to give.